xXleowXx/gitlab-charts/doc/installation/operator.md

 # GitLab Operator

 GitLab Operator is an implementation of the [Operator pattern](https://www.openshift.com/blog) for management of deployment lifecycle.
-This component provides a method of synchronizing and controlling various stages of cloud-native GitLab installation/upgrade procedures.
+The creation of a GitLab Operator strengths the support of OpenShift from GitLab.
+This component also provides a method of synchronizing and controlling various stages of cloud-native GitLab installation/upgrade procedures.
 Using the Operator provides the ability to perform rolling upgrades without down time.

-Notice:
+WARNING:
+This functionality was Alpha and marked experimental.
+It is now [**deprecated**](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/2210).

-The previous Operator project gitlab/gitlab-operator helm chart is now [**deprecated**](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/2210), and will be removed in the future.
-Do not use in production.
+The prior [GitLab Operator](https://gitlab.com/gitlab-org/charts/components/gitlab-operator) was developed, but never passed alpha status or recommended for use.
+This operator is now deprecated, should not be used, and will be removed in the future.

-The [GitLab Operator](https://gitlab.com/gitlab-org/gl-openshift/gitlab-operator) is being actively developed, progressing towards an initial beta release soon.
-Progress can be followed in the [beta epic](https://gitlab.com/groups/gitlab-org/-/epics/3444).

-The GitLab Runner Operator is currently in production, and can be found [here](https://docs.gitlab.com/runner/install/openshift.html)
+A new Operator is currently in development and will soon be released in beta soon.
+More information can be found [here.](https://gitlab.com/groups/gitlab-org/-/epics/3444)

+Additionally, a [GitLab Runner-specific Operator](https://gitlab.com/gitlab-org/charts/gitlab/-/blob/master/...) is generally available, allowing users to easily run GitLab CI jobs in OpenShift.